scilus/nf-scil/docs/SUBWORKFLOWS.md

 ch_versions = Channel.empty()
 ```

-Then, at the end of each module, incorporate the module version into the channel version.
+Then, at the end of each module, we incorporate the module version into the channel version.

 ```
 channel_module2 = <MODULE1>.out.<output>